 The project is led by Development Analytics with Hayal Ortakları Derneği (YGA) as a co-applicant.
 The project is funded by the European Union under the Grant Scheme for Civil Society Support Programme.

 Thematic Studies on the Extension of the CCTE Programme to Refugees in Turkey

-Refugees, cash transfers, education
+Refugees, Cash transfers, Education

 May 2018 - February 2019

-In Turkey, as of 2018, over 3.8 million Syrians were under temporary protection of whom 1.8 million of them were children.
+In Turkey, as of 2018, over 3.8 million Syrians were under temporary protection of whom 1.8 million were children.
 The magnitude of the problem and a high number of Syrians in the country required establishing various social protection programmes.
 The Government of Turkey along with UNICEF and other partners have put a significant amount of effort as a response to this crisis.
 One of these actions is the Conditional Cash Transfer for Education (CCTE).
 The CCTE programme for refugees has cash and a protection component where families receive financial support for every child attending school.

-This study had the objective to understand the supply and demand-side bottlenecks that hinder children’s access to CCTE programme and payment as well as Child Protection visits.
+This study had the objective to understand the supply and demand-side bottlenecks that hinder children’s access to the CCTE programme and payment as well as Child Protection visits.
 To this end the key aspects related to the access and effects of the programme were analysed for (i) working children, including seasonal agricultural workers, ii) boys and girls, iii) children of different age groups (1-4th grade, 5-8th grade, 9-12th grade) and (iv) out of school children.
-Qualitative data was collected through 23 FGDs with children and their parents in three provinces, Istanbul, Gaziantep, and Adana in addition to 14 key informant interviews with programme implementers and MONE staff in these provinces.
+Qualitative data was collected through 23 FGDs with children and their parents in three provinces, Istanbul, Gaziantep, and Adana in addition to 14 key informant interviews with programme implementers and MoNE staff in these provinces.